 - Environmental Education

-Environmental Education: The goal of environmental education is to develop a world population that is aware of, and concerned about, the environment and its problems, and which has the knowledge, skills, attitudes, motivations, and commitment to work individually and collectively toward solutions of current problems and the prevention of new ones.
+Environmental Education: The goal of environmental education is to develop a world population that is aware of, and concerned about, the environment and its problems, and which knows, skills, attitudes, motivations, and commitment to work individually and collectively toward solutions to current problems and the prevention of new ones.
 (The Belgrade Charter ERIC Digest. p.2) Environmental education is not limited only to developing environmental awareness and appreciation.
-Using the school’s surroundings and community in which they live, local experiences help students learn within an environment that is personally meaningful, connecting place with self and community.
+Using the school’s surroundings and community in which they live, local experiences help students learn within a personally meaningful environment, connecting place with self and community.
 (Woodhouse, Janice L. Place-Based Curriculum and Instruction: Outdoor and Environmental Education Approaches.
 ERIC Digest.)

 Researchers have provided numerous examples of situations where in-the-environment learning was, or could be, more effective than about-the-environment learning in the classroom.

 “Those things which can best be taught outdoors should there be taught.” – L.B.
 Sharp

 The Montessori curriculum is interdisciplinary subjects that are studied together, not in isolation.
 This integrated curriculum offers the child learning opportunities which result in a strong foundation in the Core subject areas.
 Language Arts (reading, spelling, vocabulary, grammar, handwriting, and creative writing), Social Studies (history, geography, and cultures), Science, and Math.
 It is worth noting that while the division of the world into these separate “subjects” is perhaps a convenient way to write about our work at school, it is not the way children experience it.
 The curriculum complies with all expectations regarding Minnesota’s Academic Standards.